 Whereas, the online "Errata Report," http://www.genevabible.com/errata.php, written after the first printing, states, "it's important to keep in mind the distinction between correcting errors that we (in the 21st century) have made vs. errors that the GENEVA BIBLE publishers made (in the 16th century).
 We definitely want to fix the former, but to change the latter is to completely change the focus of this publication."
-This is nonsense in Bible publishing.
+This is irrational, and is forced reasoning.

-Whereas, after the initial release of the GENEVA BIBLE in 1560, there are said to have been over 140 additional printings and editions, including the 1762 KING JAMES VERSION WITH GENEVA NOTES, published by the English Crown.
+Whereas, after the initial release of the GENEVA BIBLE in 1560, there were said to be over 140 additional printings and editions, including the 1762 KING JAMES VERSION WITH GENEVA NOTES, published by the British Crown.
 Some of these editions corrected errors found in the 1599 GENEVA BIBLE.

 Whereas, because the Publisher's "editorial philosophy and restoration processes" was to not correct errors in the Source Document, many of the errors found in this "restoration" [approximately 106 of the 117 errors found] were copied deliberately from the Source Document.
-Some of these errors have been found to be corrected in later editions.
-(See the "Possible Errata, Fourth Printing, 2008 [June 30, 2014, revised August 15, 2014]," which documents corrections found in other editions, and which gives the authority for the corrections).
+Some of these errors have been found to be corrected in later printings or editions.
+(See the "Possible Errata, Fourth Printing, 2008 [June 30, 2014, revised August 15, 2014]," which documents corrections found in other editions and gives the authority).